By Tim Lambert

 In the 1970s the A303 was built around Wincanton and traffic now tends to bypass the town.

 Wincanton Sports Centre opened in 2001.
 Then in 2002 Wincanton was twinned with the fictional town of Ankh-Morpork from Terry Pratchett’s Discworld novels.
-Today the population of Wincanton is about 5,200.
+In 2022 the population of Wincanton was about 5,200.